-This option lets you choose one of eight online tax preparation services, which have partnered with the IRS as part of the Free File Alliance, a non-profit, public-private partnership.
-Some of these providers have familiar names as part of our best tax preparation software roundup, including FreeTaxUSA (opens in new tab), TaxSlayer (opens in new tab), and TaxAct (opens in new tab).
+If your adjusted gross income doesn’t exceed $73,000, you’re eligible to use the IRS’ Guide Tax Preparation.
+This option lets you choose one of seven online tax preparation services, each of whom is a partner with the IRS as part of the Free File Alliance, a non-profit, public-private partnership.
+Three of the providers have familiar names as part of our best tax preparation software roundup: FreeTaxUSA, TaxSlayer, and TaxAct.

-To get started you’ll review the eight available IRS Free File Online providers to find the best match.
+Start by reviewing the 11 offers at IRS Free File Online providers to find the best match.
 The fine print matters here.
-For example, some services limit your adjusted gross income — TaxSlayer allows only $39,000, for example.
-Some services are only available in certain states, while others are limited by residence or age of the filer (IRS Free Tax File Program delivered by TaxAct has the max age set to 65).
-All include handling military pay and the earned income tax credit.
-FreeTaxUSA, OLT Online Taxes, and TaxSlayer have free state filing for all states; and of those, only OLT has the maximum allowable AGI of $73,000.
+For example, some services limit your adjusted gross income — TaxSlayer allows only $60,000, for example.
+Some services are only available in certain states, while others are limited by residence or age of the filer (IRS Free Tax File Program delivered by Tax Slayer has the max age set to 57, while TaxAct has two offers this year, one for filers aged 20-58 and another for those aged 67 and up).

 The flipside?
 You may not get all the features and help available if you went directly to that services’ site to file.
 Let’s take the example of TaxAct.
 What’s covered in the IRS Free File version of TaxAct and the service’s own free tier is the same, in terms of forms supported.
-But the free tier of TaxAct includes its TaxAssist tax pro assistance and charges $39.99 to file your state taxes, while the IRS Free File version includes a free state file for “some” states, and lacks TaxAssist support.
+But the free tier of TaxAct includes its TaxAssist tax pro assistance and charges $39.99 to file your state taxes, while the IRS Free File version includes a free state file for “some states,” and it lacks TaxAssist support.